Patients & Families

 HSO is currently building a list of national and international contacts including individual patient partners, patient partnership experts, and networks of individuals who share our passion for people powered health.
 This list will be used to share updates related to patient partnership opportunities and to be a source of information for HSO about the work of others in the field.

-We are inviting interested individuals and groups to submit an expression of their interest via our postings page.
+We are inviting interested individuals and groups to submit an expression of their interest by clicking on the patient partnership recruitment link below.

 Patients will also be members of technical committees, along with other health experts, to co-develop standards and evaluate leading practices related to a given area.
-To see the full list of open technical committees and to apply, visit our Patient Partnership Recruitment.
+To see the full list of open technical committees and to apply, visit our Opportunities page.